iphousehq/sugar/readme.md

 ##License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the [MIT license](https://github.com/comsechq/sugar/blob/master/LICENSE.txt).

+By submitting a pull request for this project, you agree to license your contribution under the MIT license to this project.